GuilloteauQ/GuilloteauQ/README.md

 ### Hi there 👋

-My name is Quentin, I am a PhD Student at UGA in beautiful Grenoble, France.
+My name is Quentin, I am currently a Post-Doc at the University of Basel, Switzerland, working on the [Daphne project](https://daphne-eu.eu), and supervised by Florina Ciorba.

-I am working on Autonomic Management in HPC Systems.
+Until December 2023, I was doing my PhD with Eric Rutten and Olivier Richard at the Université Grenoble Alpes, France, on applying Autonomic Computing and Control Theory to HPC systems, and improving the reproducibility of experiments with distributed systems.

-I am interested in Parallel and Distributed Computing as well as Energy Efficient Computing.
+I am interested in Parallel and Distributed Computing, Reproducible Research, and Energy Efficient Computing.

 <!--
 **GuilloteauQ/GuilloteauQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.